ermuur/smart-id-documentation/Technical-overview.md

 4.  strong authentication service, compliant with the [PSD II regulations](http://ec.europa.eu/finance/payments/framework/index_en.htm) and [ECB recommendations](https://www.ecb.europa.eu/press/pr/date/2013/html/pr130131_1.en.html),
 5.  electronic signatures, compliant with the [eIDAS regulations](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).

 This document gives closer look to the technical underpinnings of the Smart-ID solution.

+A technology has been used in this product for which Cybernetica AS has filed a patent application or a patent has been granted.

 ## Terms and abbreviations